New Supernova Constraints on Neutrinophilic Dark Sector - Vector Mediators: Results

-where we have used Eq.~\eqref{eq:ann} in the non-relativistic limit.
-Although the parameter space we constrain does not quite reach the thermal relic line and thus overproduces DM, it effectively constrains various other possibilities of obtaining the correct relic abundance, such as DM annihilation to lighter dark states~\cite{Bhattiprolu:2023akk}, or entropy injection into the SM plasma following DM decoupling~\cite{Evans:2019jcs}.
+that is then set to the required value of $\approx (2-5)\times 10^{-26}~{\rm cm}^3/{\rm s}$, depending on the DM mass.
+We use the exact numerical solution from Ref.~\cite{Steigman:2012nb} to obtain our relic density constraint in Fig.~\ref{fig:limitplot}.
+Although the parameter space we constrain does not quite reach the thermal relic line, it effectively constrains various other possibilities of obtaining the correct relic abundance, such as freeze-in~\cite{Hall:2009bx}, DM annihilation to lighter dark states~\cite{Bhattiprolu:2023akk}, or entropy injection into the SM plasma following DM decoupling~\cite{Evans:2019jcs}.

-In Fig.~\ref{fig:limitplot}, the parameter space in teal is excluded by big bang nucleosynthesis (BBN) considerations.
-This limit is derived by setting the Hubble rate $H$ equal to the DM production rate [cf.~Eq.~\eqref{eq:emissivity} without the $(E_1+E_2)$ factor, divided by the neutrino density] at $T=1$ MeV.
+In Fig.~\ref{fig:limitplot}, the parameter space in blue is excluded by big bang nucleosynthesis (BBN) considerations.
+This limit is derived by setting the Hubble rate $H$ equal to the DM production rate [cf.~Eq.~\eqref{eq:emissivity} without the $(E_1+E_2)$ factor, divided by the neutrino density] at $T=1$ MeV, so that the DM is not in equilibrium with the thermal plasma at the time of neutrino decoupling.
 Note that the constraint becomes flat at low $m_{\chi}$ because, in this limit, $m_{\chi}^2 < s$ and $\sigma_{\nu \bar{\nu} \rightarrow \chi \bar{\chi}}$ becomes independent of mass.
-Another BBN limit can also be set by comparing the rate for the opposite process $\chi\bar\chi\to \nu\bar\nu$, i.e. $\Gamma_\chi=n_\chi \langle \sigma_{\chi\bar\chi\to \nu\bar\nu}v_\chi\rangle$, to the Hubble rate, because an excess neutrino production could alter the neutron-to-proton ratio at the time of BBN.
+Another BBN limit can also be set by comparing the rate for the opposite process $\chi\bar\chi\to \nu\bar\nu$, i.e. $\Gamma_\chi=n_\chi \langle \sigma_{\chi\bar\chi\to \nu\bar\nu}v_\chi\rangle$, to the Hubble rate, because an excess neutrino production could alter the neutron-to-proton ratio at the time of BBN, or delay the neutrino decoupling.
 However, setting such a limit requires an assumed DM density.
 Although the parameter space we show lies largely below the thermal relic line, for reference we compute the BBN bound that results from a thermal DM density of $ n_\chi =g \left(m_{\chi}T/2\pi\right)^{3/2} e^{-m_{\chi}/T}$ (with $g=2$ for DM), resulting in the dashed blue curve in Fig.~\ref{fig:limitplot}, which extends to slightly higher masses.
 We stop this curve at $m_{\chi} = 3$ MeV because the formula we use for the DM density assumes that the DM is nonrelativistic.